- 1 small butternut squash, halved and sliced into 2cm-thick slices

 - 1 red onion, cut into thin wedges

-- 2 red pepper, cut into chunky pieces
+- 2 red peppers, cut into chunky pieces

 - 50g bag rocket leaves